ionic-team/capacitor-docs/docs/main/guides/autofill-credentials.md

 If you have your app installed on a device, when you visit your website in iOS Safari you will see a banner at the top giving the option to open the app.
 Consider having a separate subdomain for your application if you want to avoid this behavior.

 ![iOS Safari](../../../static/img/v4/docs/guides/autofill-credentials/ios-safari.png)

-## Sample Source Code

-You are free to view [this repository](https://github.com/ionic-enterprise/cs-autofill-credendials) which is a Capacitor 4 project which uses the techniques in this guide to allow auto filling of credentials on iOS, Android and the Web.

 ## iOS Troubleshooting
 There are many ways to misconfigure an application that will cause it to not be able to save or recall credentials on iOS.